 Click on the “Rec.
 Dept. Activities and Events” block in the upper right hand corner of this page to get a calendar of events!

-Winter is here and the Recreation Department and Community Center staff are preparing for programs and activities unique to this time of year.
+Spring is right around the corner and the Recreation Department and Community Center staff are preparing for programs and activities unique to this time of year.
 We invite you to check out our programs and activities.
 No matter your age, gender, ethnicity, fitness level or favorite sport…..we have something for you!

 Room Reservations for this year and for 2018 (yes, that’s right….2018) are being accepted now by Pam at email@example.com and/or Loretta at firstname.lastname@example.org.
 Or call 440-234-2255 to book your date for that meeting, party, wedding, etc!

-Click on February Heights Highlights which will provide you with up-to-date recreation department information.
+Click on March Heights Highlights which will provide you with up-to-date recreation department information.
 When Berea City Schools are cancelled due to weather (or any other reason), the 9 am & 2 pm Water Exercise classes and all SilverSneaker exercise classes will be cancelled.
 A decision on evening classes/activities will be made by 2 pm that same day.
-By the way, the 2 pm SilverSneaker SilverSplash class will take a break for the summer.
-The class will resume in September.
+By the way, the 2 pm SilverSneaker SilverSplash class only held during the school year, Monday thru Thursday.

 Community Center daily non-resident guest passes are $10 all day, year round for ages 3 & older except on Thursdays (which are member and resident guest only day).
 Children under 3 years of age are FREE.